beatonma/snommoc/COMMANDS.md

 and should be updated at least after every election.

+## Social

 ### `delete_pending`

 Permenantly delete any DeletionPendingMixin instances that have been marked for deletion and have reached their expiry date.

+### `engagement`

+Update cache of items that have users have been commenting/voting on recently.
+Should run frequently.